ianmstew/marionette.presenter/README.md

 Marionette.Presenter
 ====================
+A top-level container for view and model instantiation logic, such as the delegate for an application route or controller for a complex view component.

+## Reasoning

 Commonly within Backbone applications, view state is stored within data models side by side persisted data.
-This data is commonly managed from views themselves.
 For simple applications this approach works well; however, as complexity increases, models and views can become difficult to maintain.
 In these situations, keeping view state out of both data models and views can enhance separate of concerns and improve maintainability.

 `Marionette.Presenter` is a nestable presentation manager with state awareness.
 It extends from `Marionette.StateService`, which can be used on its own for greater flexibility in dealing with